Naanayam: Reception

-Reviews

-Upon release, the film generally received mixed reviews.
-In reference to the performances, Rediff claimed that Prasanna is "sweet, savvy, intense and desperate as the situation demands" and that his diction "too is superb".
-It went on to claim that Sibiraj, who makes more of an impact, despite that "he apes his esteemed father often, especially in tone of voice and modulation" but "he seems to have had a blast doing it".
-Ramya Raj has "more than one role to play, and does justice to it" whilst SPB plays his role with "élan".
-In reference to the script, Behindwoods criticized it by labelling that "the script employs countless twists and turns, although only a few of them really work – before which the damage of ruining it is already done", whilst also mentioning that "Naanayam also feels like it is inspired from a vaguely familiar Hollywood movie."
+Pavithra Srinivasan of Rediff.com claimed that Prasanna is "sweet, savvy, intense and desperate as the situation demands" and that his diction "too is superb".
+She added that Sibiraj, who makes more of an impact, despite that "he apes his esteemed father often, especially in tone of voice and modulation" but "he seems to have had a blast doing it".
+Ramya Raj has "more than one role to play, and does justice to it" whilst Balasubrahmanyam plays his role with "élan".
+Malathi Rangarajan of The Hindu wrote, "It’s obvious that director Shakti Rajan has worked hard to provide a refreshing fare.
+Surely he could have toiled a little more and got the pace right".
+Sify wrote, "Prasanna as the nice guy in a bad situation is impressive and carries the show, while Sibiraj as the mean bad man is a revelation.
+Ramya and Yasmin are their mostly for the songs [...]
+Let us hope that director Sakthi S Rajan takes a little more care on his scripts and churns out the perfect thriller in future".

+Box office

+The film opened at fourth at the Chennai box office, and Sify said it had a "lukewarm opening".